No Dig Pipe Patch Repair & Relining

 We are able to effectively repair damaged, collapsed and disjointed pipes in diameters from 100mm up to 500mm without the need for excavation.
 Pipes with root intrusion problems can be treated the same way after removal of the roots in the pipes.

-First action is for the pipe to be cleaned and any loose debris is removed using high pressure jetting equipment.
+First the pipe is cleaned and any loose debris is removed using high pressure jetting equipment.

-Using the same technology as a surgeon placing a stent to repair a collapsed, narrow or weak artery, we use an inflatable packer (special rubber tube) to insert a ‘stent’ which we call a patch, consisting of a dual layer fiberglass mat wetted out or saturated with a silicate resin and rolled around the packer.
-The patch is inserted into the pipe by accessing from the nearest suitable manhole.
+Using the same technology as a surgeon placing a stent to repair a collapsed, narrow or weak artery, we use an inflatable packer (special rubber tube) to insert a reinforced fiberglass ‘stent’ which we call a patch into the pipe by accessing from the nearest suitable manhole.

-The packer is inflated at the site of the damage expanding the patch into the damaged area.
-The packer remains inflated, pressurizing the patch against the internal wall of the pipe, until the resin cures (30 -90 minutes.)
+The packer is inflated at the site of the damage expanding the patch into the damaged area which then cures in 30 –90 minutes.

 The patch will cure under water.